sushilsridhar/cs-fundamentals/dbms/TRANSACTIONS.md

 # Isolation level

+> Isolation level is all about reading data

-> to handle concurrency in transactions
+> and to handle concurrency in transactions

 classic example of no isolation, Transaction t2 affects transaction t1,